Queen Elizabeth I Sleep Story: 5 Hours of Tudor History to Fall Asleep To (2026)

 The Dark Side of the Virgin Queen

 The channel also covers Elizabeth's less flattering qualities.
-A separate video in the dark history playlist explores the real conditions of her court — including the hygiene habits that the mythology of the "Gloriana" figure tends to obscure.
-The gap between the portrait and the person is always wider than the propaganda suggests.
+A separate video in the dark history playlist explores the real conditions of her court, including the hygiene habits that the mythology of the "Gloriana" figure tends to obscure.
+The gap between the portrait and the person is always wider than the propaganda suggests, a pattern our dark history sleep stories guide returns to again and again.

 Watch: The Disgusting Hygiene Habits of Elizabeth I